jfcarter2358/calligraphy/README.md

 - [x] Add indentation to explain output
     - When using the explain flag the resulting annotated code isn't indented.
 This can make it hard to read considering that indentation matters in Python and Calligraphy, so we should include that in our output.
+- [ ] Reference environment variables from Bash lines with `env.NAME` pattern instead of `${NAME}`
+    - Right now we get/set env variables from the Python side of things in one way and access them in a different way from Bash.
+This isn't ideal as it can cause confusion with two ways of doing things, so we should standardize.
 - [ ] Enable sourcing of other calligraphy scripts
     - In order to make Calligraphy more useful, we need to end the limitation of only one source file.
 A `source` directive should be introduced which allows other Calligraphy scripts to be imported.
 - [ ] Token output flag
     - It's useful to be able to see the token representaion of a source file when debugging, therefore we should add a flag which outputs said representation.
 - [ ] Windows shell support
     - Currently when a shell command is run it adds `printenv` at the end in order to capture environment changes.
 We need to detect which OS is being run on and use `set` in its place on Windows.
+- [ ] Use `$N` where N is an integer greater than 0 for arguments
+    - Right now we need to use `sys.argv[N]` in order to access arguments.
+This isn't much of an issue, but it's slightly clunky.
+We'd like to be able to denote program arguments in the same way Bash does.